everydayrain/christopherbauer.org/_posts/2024-11-14-templates.md

 ```
 Mayfly277 [describes what's going on](https://mayfly277.github.io/posts/GOAD-on-proxmox-part2-packer/#prepare-iso-files) with the script and understands it far better than I do.
 If you'd like to understand the inner workings before running it, head over [there](https://mayfly277.github.io/posts/GOAD-on-proxmox-part2-packer/#prepare-iso-files).

-Once the script runs and the iso file has been created, we'll transfer it to Proxmox with scp.
+Once the script runs and the ISO file has been created, we'll transfer it to Proxmox with scp.
 For this step, Mayfly277 remarks "*the cloudinit iso file is pretty large we will copy it from the proxmox ssh access*."
 However, if you set up key-only access to the provisioner in the [previous post in this series](https://christopherbauer.org/2024/11/11/provisioner.html), you won't be able to use scp.
 You can do the unthinkable and transfer the private key you use to access the provisioner container to your Proxmox host in order to do this.
-Or simply set up a password for SSH on the provisioner container.
+But that'd be a bad habit to get into, even if only on your LAN.
+It may be better practice to simply set up a password for SSH on the provisioner container.

 To transfer using scp and a password, enter the Proxmox command line.
 ```